Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 1

 Step 1: Begin by plotting the given data points on a scatterplot.
-Use the variable x (length of each side of the cube in yards) as the independent variable on the x-axis and the cost (in dollars) as the dependent variable on the y-axis.
+Use the x-axis to represent the years (e.g., 1980, 1981, etc.) and the y-axis to represent the corresponding sunspot numbers.
+This will help visualize the relationship between the two variables.

-Step 2: Observe the pattern of the data points on the scatterplot.
-Determine whether the relationship between x and cost appears to be linear, quadratic, logarithmic, exponential, or power-based.
-Look for trends such as curvature, rapid growth, or proportional scaling.
+Step 2: Examine the scatterplot to identify the general pattern of the data points.
+Look for trends such as linearity, curvature, or exponential growth/decay.
+This will give you an idea of which type of model might fit the data best.

-Step 3: Fit each of the potential models (linear, quadratic, logarithmic, exponential, and power) to the data using regression techniques.
-For example, use the least squares method to calculate the coefficients for each model.
+Step 3: Test different mathematical models (linear, quadratic, logarithmic, exponential, and power) by fitting each model to the data.
+This can be done using statistical software or a graphing calculator.
+For each model, calculate the corresponding regression equation.

-Step 4: Evaluate the goodness-of-fit for each model using statistical measures such as the coefficient of determination (R²).
-The model with the highest R² value is likely the best fit for the data.
+Step 4: Evaluate the goodness of fit for each model.
+Use metrics such as the coefficient of determination (R²) to determine how well each model explains the variability in the data.
+The model with the highest R² value is typically the best fit.

-Step 5: Once the best-fitting model is identified, write down its mathematical equation.
-Ensure that the model is only used within the scope of the given data, as extrapolation beyond the provided range may lead to inaccuracies.
+Step 5: Once the best-fitting model is identified, assess whether it is a good model by examining the residuals (differences between observed and predicted values).
+If the residuals are randomly distributed and show no clear pattern, the model is likely a good fit for the data within the given scope.

 Verified video answer for a similar problem: